pycom/pycom-documentation/content/pylife/gettingstarted/_index.md

 ### Login to your Pylife Account

-Once you are logged in you should see the main screen, and are ready to add your Pygo devices
+Once you are logged in you should see the main screen, and are ready to add your PyGos.

 ![Create account form Android Screenshot](/gitbook/assets/pylife/gettingstarted/main_screen_android.jpg)